encse/secchallenge2022/reverse/layers/solution/README.md

 (gdb) set $rax = 0
 ```

-This way or other the process can be repeated a couple of times to unfold the story with the flag:
+This way or other the process can be repeated a couple of times to unfold the dialog with the flag at the end:

 ```shell
 Okay, um, Ogres are like onions.